mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 ### Setting Up a Visual Studio VM in Azure ###

 If you don't have Visual Studio installed (or don't want to worry about versions), or you're on a Mac, it's no big deal.
 Azure comes with several pre-configured VMs with Visual Studio installed.
-Let's stand up the latest version of Visual Studio Community Edition on a VM and I'll walk you through getting set up on that machine.
+Let's stand up the Visual Studio Community Edition on Windows 10 on a VM and I'll walk you through getting set up on that machine.

 First, head to the portal and hit the "New" button, then type "visual studio" in the search box.
 It should bring up a whole family of VMs - we're selecting the VS2017 Community Windows 10 Enterprise N (x64).